 The activities in the scope of trans-national intercultural dialogue on the local level are partially covered by the Town-twinning programmes and municipality networks such as Eurocities or BaltMet.

-Last update: March, 2015
+Last update: December, 2020

-Last update: March, 2015
+Last update: December, 2020

 The Polish audiovisual market model is based on three categories of broadcasting: public service broadcasters, licensing - social broadcasters, and licensing - commercial broadcasters.

-Public radio and television are mainly financed from public funds – licence fees and budget subsidies.
+Public radio and television are mainly financed from public funds (licence fees) and budget subsidies.
 Advertising is an additional source of financing although some restrictions regarding public media are present.

 The major responsibilities of the National Broadcasting Council are set out in the Broadcasting Act and are twofold: to award broadcasting frequencies to public radio and television stations and to share income from the license fees between different public broadcasters.
 The National Broadcasting Council is also obliged to design, in consultation with the Prime Minister, state policy in the field of broadcasting.
-In 2005, the National Broadcasting Council created a document Strategy of the Polish State in the Field of Electronic Media for the years 2005-2020.

 The supervision of the National Broadcasting Council does not prevent the politicisation of public media.
 A strong political influence on Polish public broadcasting institutions is very visible and commonly discussed.